-Deep breathing quiets the sympathetic (fight or slight; stress response) part of the autonomic nervous system, which triggers the relaxation response of the parasympathetic nervous system.
-Deep breathing needs practice and you want to practice deep breathing when you don’t have high anxiety (if you always do deep breathing when stressed or in pain, your body may associate deep breathing with those states and it won’t be as effective).
+Breathing grounding techniques are beneficial to help yourself feel more regulated.
+Furthermore, deep breathing quiets the sympathetic (fight or slight; stress response) part of the autonomic nervous system, which triggers the relaxation response of the parasympathetic nervous system.
+However, deep breathing needs practice and you want to practice deep breathing when you don’t have high anxiety (if you always do deep breathing when stressed or in pain, your body may associate deep breathing with those states and it won’t be as effective).

 The extension of the duration of exhalation can calm a person because the exhalation connects with the vagus nerve that calms us.
 So if you are not able to focus on an entire breathing pattern, just focusing on extending your exhale can help to calm the nervous system.

 Belly or Diaphragmatic Breathing.
 Place one hand on your stomach, and the other on your chest.
 Breathe slowly and deeply into your belly.
 Try to keep your chest still.

 - Can help with the management of chronic pain, anxiety, irritable bowel syndrome, depression, and sleep disorders

 - Belly breathing can assist in lowering blood pressure, lowering heart rate, improving core muscle stability, improving tolerance to exercise, decreasing cortisol levels, improving core muscle stability, and decreasing the chances of muscle injury. https://www.hopkinsallchildrens.org/Services/Anesthesiology/Pain-Management/Complementary-Pain-Therapies/Diaphragmatic-Breathing

 4-7-8.
 Breathe in (inhale) slowly for 4 seconds.
 Then, hold your breath for 7 seconds.
 Finally, breathe out (exhale) slowly and softly, for 8 seconds.
 Repeat as many times as feels comfortable.